mitmath/1806/README.md

 The tranpose of a matrix switches the rows and the columns.
 The tranpose of a column vector is a row vector and vice versa.
 The transpose of a product is the product of the tranposes, in reverse order.
 The dot product is a special case of matrix multiplication: the tranpose of x multiplies y.
 Going back to the law of associativity, the dot product of A times x with y is the dot product of x with A transpose times y.

 A very special class of matrices has A transpose equal to A. The rows and columns of A are the same!
 Professor Strang's favorite matrix is the second central difference matrix: symmetric, tridiagonal, and invertible.
-It is often used to approximate the second derivative of a function, sampled at finitely many points, with the method of finite-differences.
+It is often used to approximate the second derivative of a function, sampled at equispaced points, with the method of finite-differences.

 **Further Reading:** Textbook, chapter 2.4 and 2.5.